 In turn this fosters a learning environment which is innovative and engaging.
 An enriched vocabulary enables a better understanding of concepts and ideas.
 Deliberate practice of oracy skills enables students to communicate clearly and articulately which in turn raises life chances.

-Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Food Technology, Textiles, Resistant Materials, Spanish, French, Humanities, Art, Music, Drama, and P.E.
+Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Design & Technology, Cooking and Nutrition, Spanish, French, Humanities, Art, Music, Drama, and P.E.

 Aspirational Groupings in Year 7, 8 and 9: